 Introduction to Digital Photography

+In this class we will go over all of the important button, functions, and menu settings in your camera.
 Understanding your camera controls and functions.
 The five most valuable features.
 Features to avoid.
 Checklist of what your camera can and cannot do.
 How to get the most out of your digital camera.
 The biggest advantage of shooting digital: the right way to use your LCD monitor.

-Assignment: Use Dpreview to compare your camera to 2 others in its class.
+Assignment: Use Dpreview to compare your camera to 2 others in its class

-Lesson 4: Controlling White Balance and Other Aspects, In-Camera
+Controlling White Balance and Other Aspects, In-Camera

 The color of light for the non-physics major.
 Understanding the white balance options.
 The easy way to getting the correct white balance.
 Adjusting the in-camera level for sharpening and color saturation.

-Assignment: White Balance Before and After; also, Saturation/Sharpness Before and After
+Assignment: White Balance Before and After

+We will also discuss the exposure triangle and ISO.
 The primary exposure concepts.
 Why cameras sometimes make images that are too dark.
 Using Exposure Compensation, a simple method for perfect exposures.
 Learn where to meter from and use Exposure Lock.
 The part ISO plays in exposure.
 Tip: Use a Semi Automatic mode while maintaining full control.

-Assignment: Exposure: Over, Under and Just Right / Create and HDR image
+Assignment: Exposure: Over, Under and Just Right

 Learn “depth of field” and motion control with aperture and shutter speed selection, using the camera’s automatic and semi-automatic modes.
 A primer on depth of field.
 Prevent blurring from camera shake and subject movement.
 Great news about exposure when changing f/stops or shutter speeds in certain camera modes.